Contact Home

 Meet Kate

-Kate St. James lives in the Pacific Northwest with her adoring family.
+Kate St. James lives in Canada with her adoring family.
 She keeps trying to kick them out, but they're sticking like glue...for reasons she can't figure.
 It's not like she's a model wife and mother.
 Or is she?
 Therein lies one of the great mysteries of Kate's generation.

 An avid reader since childhood, Kate loves spending her days writing about the hot men and adventurous women populating her head.
-When she's not engrossed in her fictional worlds, you can find her chasing her hound in the hills above an azure lake, ignoring the smoke alarms blaring from the kitchen, or endlessly renovating her house.
+When she's not engrossed in her fictional worlds, you can find her hiking the hills above an azure lake, ignoring the smoke alarms blaring from the kitchen, or endlessly renovating her house.

 Kate St. James, Erotic Romance Author